KonstantinosPetrakis/PatentInspector/README.md

 # Todo
-* Input the numbers topics for topic analysis and other options
-* Tabs for descriptive analysis (per entities) - biblioshiny
-* Add tables pane for plots and export options
+* Add tables pane for heatmap plot
 * Add date filtering in uspto management command so it is between 1836 and current year
+* Remove gender flag
 * Write back up and restore scripts
 * Allow deployment through docker